-- 14. (1) The Accounting Officer must, within ten months prior to the start of the financial year, prepare a draft annual performance plan for the Legislature and present it to the Executive Authority. - (2) The annual performance plan must - - (a) cover the following financial year and the two financial years thereafter or other period determined by the Legislature; - (b) indicate any changes to the Legislature's priorities as set out in the strategic plan prepared in terms of section 13; - update the projections of revenue and expenditure presented in the strategic plan; - (d) specify performance targets related to each of the performance measures and indicators for assessing the Legislature's performance in achieving the objectives and outcomes detailed in the strategic plan; and - (e) provide details of the Legislature's donor funded projects, including - - (i) the donors and the amounts being given; - (ii) the purposes of the projects; and - (iii) performance measures and indicators for assessing the Legislature's performance in achieving the purposes of the projects.
+- 14.(1) The accounting officer must within eight months prior to the start of the financial year, must prepare a draft annual performance plan for the legislature and present it to the Executive Authority. - (2) The annual performance plan must - - (a) cover the following financial year and the two financial years thereafter or other period determined by the legislature; - (b) indicate any changes to the legislature's priorities as set out in the strategic plan prepared terms of section 13; - (c) update the projections of revenue and expenditure presented in the strategic plan; - (d) specify performance targets related to each of the performance measures indicators for assessing the legislature's performance in achieving the objectives and outcomes detailed in the strategic plan; and - (e) provide details of the legislature's donor funded projects, including - - (i) the donors and the amounts being given; - (ii) the purposes of the projects; and - (iii) performance measures and indicators for assessing the legislature's performance in achieving the purposes of the projects. - (3) Despite the provisions of section 14 (1) the annual performance plan for the financial year on which the general elections are held must be prepared within six months after the general elections.